-Deconstruction is a major step in biomass conversion and entails the breakdown of the complex carbohydrates in biomass to fermentable sugars.
+Deconstruction is a major step in biomass conversion and involves breaking down biomass to create fermentable sugars.
 These sugars can then be converted into biofuels, biochemicals, and other bioproducts.

 Breaking It Down

 Altering and Converting

 Pretreatment and saccharification are the two major processes in deconstruction.
 Pretreatments alter the physical and chemical characteristics of biomass and greatly impact downstream operations, including saccharification and fermentation.
 Saccharification converts sugars from polymeric to monomeric and/or dimeric form.